cristissouza/multiple-test-repository/README.md

 ##### * Visual regression testing
-To run the visual regression testing, just run the command  **npm run test** inside the visual-regression-testing folder There are already some screenshoot attached to this tests To approve new screenshoots, you need to run **npm run visual:approve** inside the visual-regression-testing folder
+To run the visual regression testing, just run the command  **npm run test** inside the visual-regression-testing folder.
+There are already some screenshoot attached to this tests.
+To approve new screenshoots, you need to run **npm run visual:approve** inside the visual-regression-testing folder